viki-sh/LOL-Analysis-/README.md

 - `mean_champ_wr` : Using our cleaned dataframe, we obtained a wr for each champ by calculating the number of winning games a champion was played in, divided by the total number of games the champion was played.
 Then, each pick's respective win rate was added and divided by 5 to obtain the mean.
 - `mean_team_wr` : Using our cleaned dataframe, we obtained a wr for each team by calculating the number of winning games a team has, divided by the total number of games the team played.

-Our final dataframe head is as follows:
+Our head of our final dataframe is as follows:

 |   year | gameid    | league   | teamname            | side   | ban1    | ban2     | ban3     | ban4       | ban5    | pick1   | pick2   | pick3      | pick4   | pick5      |   num_counters_picked |   num_counters_banned |   PGA |   higher_PGA |   mean_champ_wr |   mean_team_wr |   result |
 |-------:|:----------|:---------|:--------------------|:-------|:--------|:---------|:---------|:-----------|:--------|:--------|:--------|:-----------|:--------|:-----------|----------------------:|----------------------:|------:|-------------:|----------------:|---------------:|---------:|